 If you were arrested for DUI in Pennsylvania, it is imperative that you retain a skilled DUI attorney to represent you.
 A drunk driving conviction is a criminal conviction, and can stain your record for years.
 Every time you apply for a new job, the employer will see a DUI conviction come up in your background check.

 With so much at stake, it’s critical to work with a criminal attorney who has extensive experience defending individuals charged with intoxicated driving in Pennsylvania.
 At the Law Office of Lloyd Long, we have successfully represented over 20,000 cases.
 Members of our legal team have been recognized as among the top attorneys in their fields.
 We have also received the highest possible ratings from Super Lawyers, Martindale-Hubbell, and Avvo attorney rankings.

 If you or someone you know has recently been arrested for driving while under the influence of drugs or alcohol, you need to retain the immediate representation of Law Offices of Lloyd Long.
 If convicted, your driving rights will be immediately impacted.
 Additionally, you may be sentenced to jail time, community service, and additional consequences concerning your job or family.
 For example, if you share custody of your children with your ex-wife or ex-husband, a DUI conviction could prevent you being able to take them to and from school.

-As DUI lawyers in Philadelphia, we have a complete understanding of the urgency of your charges.
+As DUI lawyers in Philadelphia, we have a complete understanding of the urgency of your charges and alternative options, such as the ARD program.
 As such, we will take immediate action and work tirelessly in order to build a hard-hitting defense strategy.
 Regardless if you have been arrested for DUI, aggravated DUI, open container violations, or other offenses – we are here for you in your time of need.
 Let us help you navigate through the complexities of the legal system with a sense of ease and confidence.
 For a free legal consultation, call us immediately at (215) 525-6818.